lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 [Node ESAPI](https://github.com/ESAPI/node-esapi) is OWASP's Enterprise Security API ported to Node.js.

-The Node ESAPI project provides the functionality of encoding output for proper contexts, and it features both a functional way of using it like other npm packages, as well as integration with ExpressJS middleware layer.
+The Node ESAPI project provides the functionality of encoding output for proper contexts, and it features both a functional way of using it like other npm packages, as well as integration with Express middleware layer.

 Encoding output in the context of HTML: